brendan0powers/bakelite/docs/protocol.md

 It can then be changed on a protocol, struct, or field level.

 ## Framing
 A few different framing types will be supported.
-For the first verionsion, only COBS will be implemented.
+For the first version, only COBS will be implemented.

 ### Fixed
 __Not for V1__

-Frames messages into fixed length packets.
+Frames messages into fixed-length packets.
-Use this when your underlying hardware can reliably deliver corruption free fixed length messages.
+Use this when your underlying hardware can reliably deliver corruption-free fixed-length messages.

 This is not suitable for serial or TCP links.

 ### Length Based
 __Not for V1__

-A simple framing methid where a 4 byte length prefix is added to the data before it is transmitted.
+A simple framing method where a 4-byte length prefix is added to the data before it is transmitted.
 It's a lightweight protocol suitable for situations where the underlying stack provides error correction.

-This would be suitable for use with TCP, or with serial protocols that have well defined frame boundaries.
+This would be suitable for use with TCP, or with serial protocols that have well-defined frame boundaries.
-It is not suitable for Serial, since you may start reading in the middle of a packet.
+It is not suitable for Serial since you may start reading in the middle of a packet.

 ### COBS
-COBS is a robust framing alorithm with a low, fixed overhead.
+COBS is a robust framing algorithm with low, fixed overhead.
-It it is also computationally efficient.
+It is also computationally efficient.
 Combined with CRC error checking, it is robust against corruption and synchronization loss.
 See the [Wikipedia article](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) for more details.

 COBS is suitable for serial protocols.

 #### Error Checking
-By default, CRC32 error checking is used to ensure the frame has been decoded without errors.
+CRC8, 16, and 32 are supported.
-This can be disabled if the link is reliable.
+CRC checks can be disabled if the link is reliable.
 Future versions may implement other error detection/correction schemes.

 ## Protocol